 ABOUT BALU BLUE FOUNDATION

-Balu Blue Foundation was founded in 2016, with a vision to be a part of the environmental awareness movement, and to inspire others to live with light footprint on this planet, to learn about and respect wildlife, both within Australia and internationally.
+Balu Blue Foundation was founded in late 2016, with a vision to be a part of the environmental awareness movement.
+With a goal to inspire others to live with light footprint on this planet, to learn about and respect wildlife, both within Australia and internationally.
 Balu Blue was founded by Brinkley Davies, a long time wildlife and nature advocate and is a DGR ( Deductible Gift Recipient ) endorsed charity.

 OUR MISSION STATEMENT

 Balu Blue Foundation is a not-for-profit organisation with a purpose of education, research and conservation, for protection and enhancement of the natural environment.